CBT for Anxiety

 Too much anxiety can keep a person from living the life they want to live.
 Sometimes, when a person perceives their level of anxiety to be very high, they begin to choose to avoid situations that seem to prompt anxiety or do compulsive behaviors (or mental rituals) to lessen anxiety.
 The more a person engages in these rituals and/or avoids situations that make them anxious, the more they lose confidence and their natural ability to know when situations and thoughts don’t present real danger; they live in a cycle of fear and avoidance (and sometimes ritualizing).
 Over time, life becomes smaller, less enjoyable, and the person may feel sad or depressed.

 The right treatment can help a person get back to living the life they want to live.
 Cognitive behavioral therapy (CBT) is a model of therapy in which a trained therapist helps a person understand and then change thoughts, feelings, and behaviors to achieve therapeutic goals.
 Research by psychologists has determined that CBT, done well, works to treat a variety of anxiety disorders (e.g., generalized anxiety disorder, panic disorder, social anxiety disorder, specific phobia) as well as other disorders that include anxiety as a core symptom (e.g., obsessive compulsive disorder and post traumatic stress disorder).
 It is evidence-based.
 CBT also works well to help people with less severe forms of anxiety that might not fit into a diagnostic category but still interfere with a person living they life they want to live.
 Additionally, CBT works to treat depression and many other behavioral and emotional issues that many people experience in combination with anxiety.
 Compared to some other forms of psychological treatment that might be more confined to talking in the therapy room, it is an “active” treatment.
 People who engage in CBT complete “homework” tasks designed to apply what they learn in the therapy office to their lives, where real change happens.
 Research suggests that people who actively participate in CBT experience reductions in anxiety, situational avoidance, compulsive behavior, depressive symptoms, and improvements in overall quality of life.
-I have specialized training in use of CBT to help people overcome anxiety; contact me to discuss whether this treatment is right for you.
+We have specialized training in use of CBT to help people overcome anxiety.